The Blank Slate Internet

 strategies.

-The optimality of the back plate technology might be
+The optimality of the backplate

-relative to the non-optimality of the first school technology.
-Optimality arguments seem possible, but
+the first school technology.
+Optimality

-requiring of some reasoning based on category theory and foundational concepts
+requiring of some reasoning based on category theory and foundational

-in mathematics and computing theory (Harold Szu, unpublished and communicated
+in mathematics and computing theory (Harold Szu, unpublished and

 to Prueitt 1998; Prueitt, unpublished).